 The school will send automated phone messages home when a student is absent from any class or suspended.
-Messages will also be sent notifying parents of special events, in emergency situations, school delays or closings due to inclement weather.
+Messages will also be sent notifying parents of emergency situations, school delays or closings due to inclement weather.
+The School District App can be downloaded to receive updates.